tebelorg/TLE/README.md

 - second row specifying which column in input to take data from

 # To Use
-To transform input.csv into output.csv (using transformation logic in mapping.csv)
+To transform input.csv into output.csv using logic in mapping.csv (data formats supported - csv xls xlsx html)
 ```
 php etl_start.php input.csv mapping.csv output.csv
 ```

 # Pipeline
 Feature|Details
 :-----:|:------
-Beyond Mapping|support string manipulation and formulas New Endpoints|excel spreadsheet, database, webpage, etc Enhancements|explore ETL features from Pentaho and Talend
+Beyond Mapping|support string manipulation and formulas New Endpoints|database connections for read and write Enhancements|explore ETL features from Pentaho and Talend

 # License